 With Lidl, you can either manually wire money every 4 weeks to your account or activate an automatic recharge from your bank account or via Paypal of let’s say 10 euros, each time your balance drops below 10 euros.

 I used to have Lidl Connect and was very happy with the value for the price.
-However, recently I changed to SIMon mobile, the bonus option at the end of the guide.
+However, in 2021 I changed to SIMon mobile, the bonus option at the end of the guide, which offers even better value for money.

 2. Aldi Talk

-The Paket S plan offers unlimited calls and texts and 3 GB LTE data.
-It costs 7,99 euros for 4 weeks.
-The biggest plan, Paket L brings 12 GB data for 17,99.
+The Paket S plan offers unlimited calls and texts and 6 GB data including 5G.
+It costs 8,99 euros for 4 weeks.
+The biggest plan, Paket L brings 20 GB data for 19,99.
 The card also costs 9,99 euros; however, it is preloaded with a balance of 10 euros.
 So it is basically free as well.

 When you compare mobile phone contracts, those using O2 are always cheaper than those using Vodafone or Telekom.
 Therefore Aldi offers the same product for the same price on a weaker and cheaper network.